AryanSinghaniya/CinePass/README.md

 # CinePass

 CinePass is a modern, full-stack movie ticketing platform designed to provide a seamless and intuitive experience for booking cinema tickets online.
 From discovering the latest movie releases to securely reserving your favorite seats, CinePass aims to make your movie-going experience hassle-free.
-It features a robust administrative panel for comprehensive management of movies, showtimes, and user bookings.
+It features a robust administrative panel for comprehensive management of movies, showtimes, and user bookings

 ## ✨ Key Features